Trading Cryptocurrency CFDs vs. Traditional Investing

 - How to trade Bitcoin on MetaTrader 4 (MT4)

-For that reason, as well as everything else that's been mentioned above, and due to the high cryptocurrency price potential, the right thing to do might be to trade Bitcoin vs other currencies, like the BTC/USD CFD that Admiral Markets offers, for example.
+A good way to trade cryptocurrencies like Bitcoin is by doing so with the BTC/USD CFD that Admiral Markets offers, for example.
 Due to the uncertainty surrounding Bitcoin as an asset, you might like to exploit its daily movements to your advantage.

 Traditionally, there is a price cycle in every asset and financial instrument.
 We distinguish between four major price/market cycles.

 Depending on the market, they share similar characteristics, and go through similar phases.
 Markets are cyclical, they can go up, they peak, they decrease (or lower), and then they bottom.
 When a cycle is finished, the next one begins.
 Many investors and traders usually fail to recognise that markets are cyclical, or forget to realise the end of the current market phase.
 In addition, even when you accept the existence of cycles, it is almost impossible to pick the top or bottom of such a cycle.

 However, having an understanding of cycles is essential if you want to maximise trading or investment returns.
 By using charts, you will be able to exploit major BTC/USD CFD movements on both lower time frames, such as the five-minute chart, and higher time frames, such as daily charts.
 You might also want to invest in the BTC's strength (or weakness) by trading the weekly and monthly charts.
 By using the offered leverage (from your broker) in a smart way, and by trading BTC/USD CFDs, you might potentially make much higher returns than by simply buying BTC.